r4victor/tenthousandmeters/content/blog/python_bts_01.md

 };
 ```

 The first frame is created to execute a module's code object.
-Whenever it needs to execute another code object, CPython creates a new frame.
+CPython creates a new frame whenever it needs to execute another code object.
 Each frame has a reference to the previous frame.
 Thus, frames form a stack of frames, also known as the call stack, with the current frame sitting on top.
 When a function is called, a new frame is pushed on the stack.
 On return from the currently executing frame, CPython continues execution of the previous frame by remembering its last processed instruction.
 In some sense the CPython VM does nothing but constructs and executes the frames.
 But as we'll soon see, this summary, to put it mildly, hides some details.

 ### Threads, interpreters, runtime